wutz-dot-io/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-using-policies.md

 ## Set the policies to upgrade to the new Teams client

-As an admin, you can manage how new Teams to your users.
+As an admin, you can manage the new Teams feature for your users.

 To control which users can see the toggle, use the Teams admin setting **UseNewTeamsClient** under the **TeamsUpdateManagement** policy.